In the heart of Tuscany

 Santa Maria della Spina

-Santa Maria della Spina is a small church in the Italian city of Pisa.
-The church, erected around 1230 in the Pisan Gothic style, and enlarged after 1325, was originally known as Santa Maria di Pontenovo for the newer bridge that existed nearby, collapsed in the 15th century, and was never rebuilt.
+Santa Maria della Spina is a small church in the Italian city Pisa.
+The church, erected around 1230 in the Pisan Gothic style, and enlarged after 1325, was originally known as Santa Maria di Pontenovo for the newer bridge that existed nearby.
 The name of della Spina ("of the thorn") derives from the presence of a thorn, putatively part of the crown of thorns placed on Christ during his Passion and Crucifixion.
 The relic was brought to this church in 1333.
 In 1871 the church was dismantled and rebuilt on a higher level due to dangerous infiltration of water from the Arno river.
 The church was altered in the process, however, and John Ruskin, who visited Pisa in 1872, was outraged about the restoration.

 Piazza del Campo Siena